ferran1/webbrowser/README.md

 # Webbrowser and HTML viewer
-Web Browser GUI using JavaFX and WebView
+A web browser GUI using JavaFX and WebView

 # Installation
 ### Requirements: